 SHE is looking for funding to help kick-start Ecomandate's enterprise to sell Haines 2 solar cookers, and to learn lessons from the Kakuma Festival distribution of 500 Haines-Copenhagen solar cookers to schoolchildren.

-Eco-mandate entrepreneur training family in use of Haines 2 solar cookers.
+Eco-mandate entrepreneur training a family to use of the Haines 2 solar cookers.

 Kenya, Nairobi: The "100 families" project - achieving self-sufficiency